hawa1222/real-time-data-processing/README.md

 4. Create a `.env` file in the project root directory and provide the environment variables as specified in `.env_template`.

+## Usage

-5. Running Spark and Kafka scripts as standalone (Optional):
+1. Running Spark and Kafka scripts as standalone (Optional):

    If you wish to run the Spark and Kafka Python scripts individually without using Docker, activate the virtual environment created by setup_environment.sh, run zookeeper & kafka locally, and run the scripts from the command line.